openflighthpc/flight-action-api/README.md

 #### Standalone Nodes

-When the `nodes` are in `standalone` mode, they are read from a static YAML file with the following structure.
+The `nodes` are read from a static YAML file with the following structure.
 See the [example nodes config](config/nodes.example.yaml) for the version which is used when running in the `development` environment.

 ```
 <node-name>: